Strong and uniform boundedness of groups: Introduction and statements of results

 We remark that our definition of strong boundedness is unrelated to those of Cornulier \cite{MR2240370} and Le Roux-Mann \cite{leroux-mann}.
 Given Corollary \ref{C:tfae bounded} below, within the class of finitely normally generated groups there are inclusions

 One goal of the paper is to give examples and study the properties of groups in these classes.
 The next theorem shows that simple Lie groups with finite center provide examples of groups at the two extremes.
-It is a special case of the more general Theorem \ref{T:Lie groups boundedness properties}, which also shows that semisimple Lie groups with infinite center are unbounded.
-See also Propositions \ref{P:simple compact Z(G)=1} and \ref{P:simple non-compact Z(G)=1}.